Category Archives: Anti-Trends

 5. Consultancies, purporting to help you, are often more in the dark than you are!

-But it’s even worse than this … many of the mid-market specialist consulting firms don’t have any more knowledge than the Big X beyond the vendors they have personally worked with. the doctor is sad to say that he’s been talking to quite a number of them and has yet to find one that has a methodology for identifying third party solutions beyond hiring true expert consultants and practitioners with decades of solution (related) experience.
+But it’s even worse than this … many of the mid-market and smaller specialist consulting firms don’t have any more knowledge than the Big X and larger mid-sized consultancies beyond the vendors they have personally worked with. the doctor is sad to say that he’s been talking to quite a number of them and has yet to find one that has a methodology for identifying third party solutions beyond hiring true expert consultants and practitioners with decades of solution (related) experience.
 And while you will get a good solution from one of their consultants (as they are hand picked by people that know what they are doing), there are two problems here for you:

 • you won’t necessarily get the best solution because the consultant won’t know about it